cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 protocol.

 This document aims to bridge this gap by providing a thorough set of recommended algorithms for a range of curve types.
-We provide implementation and performance details for each algorithm, describe the security rationale behind each recommendation, and give guidance for elliptic curves that are not explicitly covered.

 Each algorithm conforms to a common interface: it takes as input an arbitrary-length bit string and produces as output a point on an elliptic curve.
-Sample code for each algorithm is presented in {{samplecode}}.
+We provide implementation details for each algorithm, describe the security rationale behind each recommendation, and give guidance for elliptic curves that are not explicitly covered.

 ## Requirements